expo/expo/docs/pages/guides/monorepos.md

 ### Create a package

 Monorepos can help us group code in a single repository.
 That includes apps but also separate packages.
 They also don't need to be published.
 The [Expo repository](https://github.com/expo/expo) uses this as well.
-In our repo, all the Expo SDK packages live inside the [**packages/**](https://github.com/expo/expo/tree/master/packages) folder.
+All the Expo SDK packages live inside the [**packages/**](https://github.com/expo/expo/tree/master/packages) folder in our repo.
 It helps us test the code inside one of our [**apps/**](https://github.com/expo/expo/tree/master/apps/native-component-list) before we publish them.

 Let's go back to the root and create the **package/** folder.
 This folder can contain all the separate packages that you want to make.
 Once you are inside this folder, we need to add a new subfolder.
 The subfolder is a separate package that we can use inside our app.
 In the example below, we named it **cool-package**.